home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 ## Migrating from previous Z-Wave implementations

-If you are switching from the `zwave` integration to the new Z-Wave JS integration, you will not need to recreate your entire network, as the network is **stored on your stick**.
+If you are switching from the `zwave (deprecated)` integration to the new Z-Wave integration, you will not need to recreate your entire network, as the network is **stored on your stick**.
 A few things, such as how you receive [central scene events](#events) will work differently than they did before.

 ### Automatic migration wizard

-If you are using the `zwave` integration, there is a migration wizard that will help you set up the Z-Wave JS integration, remove the `zwave` integration and migrate the entities and devices that can be mapped from the `zwave` integration to the Z-Wave JS integration.
-The migration wizard is available from the `zwave` integration configuration panel in the GUI.
+If you are using the `zwave (deprecated)` integration, there is a migration wizard that will help you set up the Z-Wave integration, remove the `zwave (deprecated)` integration and migrate the entities and devices that can be mapped from the `zwave (deprecated)` integration to the Z-Wave integration.
+The migration wizard is available from the `zwave (deprecated)` integration configuration panel in the GUI.

-Some entities may not be able to migrate automatically and you will need to rename the corresponding available Z-Wave JS entities manually.
+Some entities may not be able to migrate automatically and you will need to rename the corresponding available Z-Wave entities manually.
 Before completing the migration you will be shown a list of entities that could not be migrated automatically, and you'll have the option to abort or continue with the migration.

 ### Manual migration path